The Ambrette, Canterbury

-Muddy says: Located in the heart of Canterbury’s historical city centre, The Ambrette is where to head for innovative and exotic food where traditional Indian dishes have been cunningly combined with influences of global cuisine.
+Located in the heart of Canterbury's historical city centre, head here for innovative and exotic food where traditional Indian dishes have a surprising twist!

 It’s all very well living outside of London with less of the hustle and bustle and more space for you, and the family, to run around in but you can compromise on the more exotic choice of restaurants as the general eating-out local trend is for good gastro pubs and restaurants, serving predominantly British food with seasonal produce.
 Luckily you have contenders like Canterbury’s The Ambrette restaurant to contradict that curve.